Ollie-K/Domain-Knowledge-Graph-Visualisation/Vis Preprocessing/README.md

 Files necessary to extract node positions from a visualisation for precomputing layout.

 N.B.
 Extracting all node positions requires a modified version of dash-cytoscape (supplied) that needs to be used in place of the same file in your build.
-It is not used in the final visualisation, so retain both.
+Its location will depend on your system, so search is probably the best way to find it.
+This modified version is not used in or compatable with the final visualisation, so retain both & replace when done.

-Run the relevant script, open a web browser and visit the url given in your terminal.
-Once visualised, box drag the nodes to select them & copy the string at the bottom into a new json file.
+* Run the relevant script, open a web browser and visit the url given in your terminal (likely http://127.0.0.1:8050/).
+* Once visualised, box drag the nodes to select them & copy the string at the bottom into a new json file.
 These are given in outputs.

 ## Guide to files: